KNIME logo

 Box plot

-A box plot is a graphical tool to visualize the distribution of a dataset and display its statistical summary such as quartiles.
+A box plot is a graphical tool to visualize the distribution of a numeric variable.
+It shows the median, quartiles, and potential outliers, making it useful for comparing distributions.

 Business intelligence